1954 Guinea by-election: Conduct

 The election was marred with irregularities.
 The principle of secrecy of vote was not respected.
 In many cases local chiefs were in charge of distributing voting cards, chiefs who simultaneously were campaigning for Barry Diawadou (the electoral law demanded that local committees be formed with representatives of all parties for the sake of distributing voting cards).
 On many occasions, the ballot for Barry Diawadou was attached to the voting cards.
 At the voting stations, PDG representatives were chased away or physically abused in many locations.
 With the PDG representatives gone, the fraud could go on without limitations.
 The irregularities were most widespread in Futa Jalon, the stronghold of Barry Diawadou.

+The French minister Robert Buron admitted in 1968 that the election had been rigged by France to prevent Sékou Touré from winning.

 Results

 Aftermath

 Immediately after the official results had been declared, the PDG cried foul and accused the French administration of having committed fraud to ensure the victory of Barry Diawadou.
 In the months following the vote, the PDG pinned its hopes to the possibility that the French National Assembly might refuse to validate the results.
 The party campaigned vigorously to show its force, and mass demonstrations were held throughout Guinea to condemn the electoral fraud.
 PDG followers composed various songs, sung at the public meetings.
 The stated that the Syli had been robbed of his legitimate victory, and that Barry Diawadou was a weak coward.
 Moreover, at the SFIO congress in July 1954 the actions of the French governor in Guinea were condemned.
 The SFIO congress charged that the governor had openly supported Diawadou's candidacy, in breach of the expected neutrality of the administration.